By now we should be used to the idea that all views in SwiftUI choose their own size, for example a Text

 The first form sets the padding of all edges to the length specified.

-The second form sets the padding of each of the edges to the specific individual values you specify through the EdgeInsets
+The second form sets the padding of each of the edges to the specific

 value.

-The third form sets the padding of the set of edges you specify to the length supplied, leaving other edges unpadded.
-The third form also allows you to specify nil
+The third form sets the padding of the set of edges you specify to the

-as the length, instead of zero, which instructs SwiftUI to use a system default amount of padding appropriate for the situation.
+instructs SwiftUI to use a system default amount of padding appropriate

 Default values for all parameters of the third form are provided, which uses the system default padding for all edges, we’ll use that in our example: